sdstolworthy/go-fly/README.md

 # Getting Started

+## Local Development Server

 1. Clone the repo. `git clone git@github.com:sdstolworthy/go-fly.git && cd go-fly/`
 2. Get the dependencies `dep ensure`
 3. (Optional) Seed the database
     1. Run the seed files `go run seed/*.go`
 4. Run the server from the main directory `go run *.go`

+## Docker Server

+1. Clone the repo.
+2. Run `docker-compose up -d`

+__Note__: If you make changes to the source, you must manually run `docker-compose build` to update the docker image with the new source code.

 For convenience, I have included my `.vscode/launch.json`.
 You can use this to work with the debugging functions in VSCode.